roy-jingyang/roy-jingyang.github.io/_pages/research.md

 diagnosing and improving their business processes from multiple perspectives and on a continuing basis.
-Human resources contribute an area less explored in process mining, but are known to be an interesting while impactful factor to business process improvement.
+Human resources contribute an area less explored in process mining, but are recognized as an impactful factor to business process improvement.

 My research looks into the human resource perspective of process mining and centers on mining organizational models from event logs.